For those just starting out, juicing can be a frustrating challenge that ends up wasting time and a lot of money.

 Letting the juice sit for too long will result in it losing most of the nutrients you initially extracted, not to mention that it will develop a different color as it oxidizes.

-Cleaning your juicer goes a long way towards keeping it functioning properly and keeping it free of harmful bacteria.
+Cleaning your juicer goes a long way towards helping it functioning properly and keeping it free of harmful bacteria.

 The pulp and remaining juice will get sticky and may make it difficult for you to clean the machine.
 You should take some time to read the cleaning procedure of your specific juicer for best results.